anudeepbommidi/webpack-script-tags-plugin/README.md

-# A webpack 4 plugin for generating script tags and placing them across one or more files
+# A webpack 4 plugin for adding webpack generated script tags to specified files
-Supports JSP variables to some extent
+1. Supports JSP variables to some extent
+2. Generated script tags can be put across one or more files

-# Installation
+# installation

 `npm i --save-dev webpack-scripts-plugin`

-# Prerequisites
+# prerequisites
 For each of the .html/.jsp files specified, there should be a section with following comments:
 ```
 <!-- webpack scripts: START -->